 ¹For important additional disclosures, please refer to the corresponding footnote at the Apply Now link directly above.

 GO2Bank is a mobile bank account that combines checking and savings into the same interface.

 The savings side earns 4.50% APY2 on balances up to $5,000, which makes it nice for savers without tens of thousands to sock away.

 But the real value lies on the checking side thanks to a generous rewards program that pays up to 7% cash back on e-gift card purchases made in the app1 and 3% back on Amazon gift card purchases.

 You must set up direct deposit to avoid the $5 monthly fee.
 If that’s not incentive enough, you can get paid up to two days early with ASAP Direct Deposit.3

 1Active GO2bank account required to receive an eGift Card. eGift Card merchants subject to change.

 2GO2bank, Member FDIC.
 Interest paid quarterly on the average daily balance of savings during the quarter up to a $5,000 balance and if the account is in good standing.
-1% Annual Percentage Yield (APY) as of January 2021.
+4.50% Annual Percentage Yield (APY) as of April 2023.
 APY may change before or after you open an account.
 Fees on your primary deposit account may reduce earnings on your savings account.

 3Direct deposit early availability depends on timing of payor’s payment instructions and fraud prevention restrictions may apply.
 As such, the availability or timing of early direct deposit may vary from pay period to pay period.
 The name and Social Security number on file with your employer or benefits provider must match your GO2bank account exactly or we will decline your deposit.